FLEXIBILITY HELPS PREVENT BURNOUT

 DISCLAIMER

 I realise I’m in the privileged position of working for myself and therefore having more control over my schedule than many who are in formal employment.
 Society is an absolute mess right now and I don’t have the time, space, or mental bandwidth to delve deeply into the topic here.
-Capitalism, burn-out, climate change, prejudice, inequality… all of it is linked.
+Capitalism, climate change, inequality... all of it is linked.

 CONCLUSION

-It is difficult to put into words what I’ve been feeling in recent weeks!
+It is difficult to put into words what I’ve been feeling in recent years!
 However, if there’s one thing I hope you’ll take from this, it’s that having some flexibility in your schedule and your goals is vital for productivity, physical and mental health, and life in general.

 BEFORE YOU GO…

 Do you have any thoughts on this difficult topic?
-Have you experienced burn-out?
+Have you experienced burnout?
 Is there anything which helps you deal with it?
 Please join in the discussion (contact details below).

 Please feel free to comment on the article and/or contact me if you have any questions!